10 ways to burn 100 calories

 13 minutes leisurely; 7 minutes for vigorous front crawl = 100 calories

 Swimming is great for cardiovascular fitness, maintaining a healthy weight, and boosting muscle strength and endurance.
 "It is low impact, so is ideal for those with joint issues, too," says Adepitan.
+Swim England will be publishing their guidance for the reopening of pools following lockdown in June.

 9 minutes = 100 calories

 As well as being an excellent cardio workout, Zumba improves motor fitness and coordination and increases bone density, reducing the risk of osteoporosis.
+You can find online classes on YouTube.

 10 minutes jogging; 5 minutes sprinting = 100 calories